Edward Luce: Early life

 Luce is the son of Rose Helen (born Nicholson) and Richard Luce, Baron Luce.
-His father served as Lord Chamberlain to Queen Elizabeth II of the United Kingdom from 2000 to 2006, Governor of Gibraltar, a Conservative Member of Parliament (MP) (1971 to 1992), government minister, and a crossbench member of the House of Lords.
+His father served as Lord Chamberlain to Queen Elizabeth II of the United Kingdom from 2000 to 2006, Governor of Gibraltar, a Conservative member of parliament (MP) (1971 to 1992), government minister, and a crossbench member of the House of Lords.
 His paternal grandfather is William Luce, Governor and Commander-in-Chief of Aden, Political Resident in the Gulf and Special Representative to the Foreign Secretary (Lord Home) for Gulf Affairs.
 His great-uncle admiral David Luce served as First Sea Lord from 1963 to 1966.
 His maternal great-grandfather is vice-admiral Trevylyan Napier, who served as Commander-in-Chief in the America and West Indies Station from 1919 to 1920.
 His first cousin is actress Miranda Hart.

-Education

 Luce was educated at various private boarding schools in Sussex, latterly at Lancing College, near the coastal village of Lancing.
 He graduated with a degree in Philosophy, Politics and Economics (PPE) in 1990 from the University of Oxford where he was an undergraduate student at New College, Oxford.
 He subsequently received a postgraduate diploma in newspaper journalism from City, University of London.